November 7 bond elections are over…now opportunities begin

 Texas voters made their voices heard by choosing for or against bond propositions put forth by cities, counties, school districts, special districts, a community college and hospital district.
 In total, 83 local government entities made the decision to call for a bond election to see if the majority of voters agreed with the propositions, such as one city that had five.

-Bond elections on Nov.
-7 totaled $11 billion and after a successful vote count for many, that total is now $9.9 billion.
+The November 7 bond elections totaled $11 billion and after a successful vote count for many, that total is now $9.9 billion.
 One successful bond election was over $1 billion for a single school district that will help rebuild multiple schools, construct new campuses and address overcrowding.

 Another billion-dollar bond proposal is for a city that is in need of street repairs, traffic signals, sidewalks and bridges.
 The city also wants to replace libraries and fire stations and renovate and upgrade police facilities, neighborhood parks, cultural arts facilities, city hall, administrative facilities and more.